KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_image_based/README.md

 Future extensions may allow additional formats by extending `texture` objects in a similar way.

-Assets expected to be publicly released should always provide a normal quality (CTTF) fallback.
+Assets expected to be publicly released should always provide a normal quality fallback.

 ### Example with three encodings for the same texture